dipta30/VSD-PD-workshop/README.md

 # VSD-PD-workshop

 # Contents
-<a href="#day-1-review-of-riscv-based-picosoc">Review of RISCV based picoSOC</a>
+<a href="#day-1-understanding-of-riscv-based-picosoc"> 1.
+Understanding of RISCV based picoSOC</a>

-<a href="#day-2-introduction-to-floorplanning-and-placement"> Introduction to floorplanning and placement</a>
+<a href="#day-2-introduction-to-floorplanning-and-placement"> 2.
+Introduction to floorplanning and placement</a>

-<a href="#day3-concepts-of-spice-simulations-layout-and-fabrication-steps"> Concepts of spice simulations, layout and fabrication steps</a>
+<a href="#day3-concepts-of-spice-simulations-layout-and-fabrication-steps"> 3.
+Concepts of spice simulations, layout and fabrication steps</a>

-<a href="#day-4-Timing-analysis-and-clock-tree-synthesis"> Timing analysis and clock tree synthesis</a>
+<a href="#day-4-Timing-analysis-and-clock-tree-synthesis"> 4.
+Timing analysis and clock tree synthesis</a>

-# Day 1: Review of RISCV based picoSOC
+# Day 1: Understanding of RISCV based picoSOC
 •	Understanding the computer system (where instruction set architecture comes in play)

 •	The instruction-set architecture (ISA) depends on the type of CPU core.
 RISCV CPU core will need RISCV based IS format.